David Evan Jones (missionary)

-David Evan Jones, Mizo name Zosaphlua Pachuau Ralte (15 February 1870 - 10 August 1947), was a British missionary to the Mizo people in the Lushai Hills, what is now Mizoram, India.
+David Evan Jones, Mizo name Zosaphluia (15 February 1870 - 10 August 1947), was a British missionary to the Mizo people in the Lushai Hills, what is now Mizoram, India.

 Biography

 Jones was born at Brynmelyn, Llandderfel and educated at Bala Grammar School, then the Liverpool Institute, Bala College and the Presbyterian United Theological College, Aberystwyth.
 He was pastor of a church in Bettws, Montgomeryshire, for two years before being formally ordained into the English Baptists in 1897 and sailing for India on 26 June of that year.
 He arrived at Aizawl, in the Lushai Hills, two months later on 31 August.

 In 1904, he married Katherine Ellen Johnson, at Sylhet (now Bangladesh), and they had a son Alwyn.
 The Joneses retired to Britain after 30 years in Mizoram in 1927 and lived in Liverpool and Prestatyn.
 David died in Prestatyn, on 10 August 1947, aged 77.
 Katherine died on 20 May 1950.